HubSpot vs lemlist: Features and Pricing Comparison

 First-party data reaches up to 95% accuracy.
 In a Fortune 500 competitive RFP analyzing 25 million contacts across vendors, the independent consultant concluded that "no other competitor came even close."

 For HubSpot users, ZoomInfo enriches CRM records with verified emails, direct dials, company attributes, technographics, and org charts, keeping the Smart CRM accurate as contacts change jobs and companies grow.
-For Lemlist users, ZoomInfo provides a larger, more verified contact pool than Lemlist's built-in database, plus intent signals that tell you when to reach out, not just who to reach.
+For Lemlist users, ZoomInfo provides a larger, more verified contact pool than Lemlist's third-party-aggregated database, plus intent signals that tell you when to reach out, not just who to reach.

 But ZoomInfo goes beyond data.
 The GTM Context Graph combines ZoomInfo's third-party data with your CRM records, conversation intelligence, and behavioral signals to reason about deals.
 It captures not just that a deal stage changed, but why: the CFO joined the last call and asked about ROI, the champion went quiet during an internal budget battle, a competitor was mentioned in a way that signals switching intent.